 Water birds are an ecologically important component of the coastal ecosystems in which they inhabit.
-They aid in nutrient transfer between marine and terrestrial ecosystems, serve as a control on fish populations through predator-prev interactions, and can serve as bioindicators of ecological health.
-Historically, Bird Key, has served as a rookerv and roosting habitat for many species of water birds.
+They aid in nutrient transfer between marine and terrestrial ecosystems, serve as a control on fish populations through predator-prey interactions, and can serve as bioindicators of ecological health.
+Historically, Bird Key, has served as a rookery and roosting habitat for many species of water birds.
 In 2019, this rookery collapsed for unknown reasons.
-BBAP and FWC has documented a rookerv shift to nearby Mangrove Island that is owned by the City of Miami Parks.
+BBAP and FWC has documented a rookery shift to nearby Mangrove Island that is owned by the City of Miami Parks.
+Mangrove Island provides habitat for a variety of common South Florida water birds such as Magnificent Frigatebirds (Fregata magnificens), Great Blue Herons (Ardea herodias), Brown Pelicans (Pelecanus occidentalis), Ospreys (Pandion haliaetus), Double-crested Cormorants (Nannopterum auritum), and Anhingas (Anhinga anhinga).
 The remaining islands within northern Biscayne Bay are spoil islands and are used less frequently by water birds.